• Skip to primary navigation

 *Bojon appétit!
 For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
 And if you make this healthy chocolate rice crispy treat recipe, I’d love to know.
 Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*

-5 from 2 reviews
+5 from 1 review

-Hippie Crispies (Healthy Chocolate Rice Crispy Treats)
+Hippie Crispies (Chocolate Rice Crispy Treats)

 Print Recipe Pin Recipe

-These healthy chocolate rice crispy treats (AKA Hippie Crispies) are made with just 8 ingredients in 10 minutes of active time.
+These chocolate rice crispy treats (AKA Hippie Crispies) are made with just 8 ingredients in 10 minutes of active time.
 No marshmallows, no corn syrup, no butter!
 They're chewy, gooey, crispy, crunchy, not too sweet, and they're naturally gluten-free, vegan, and refined sugar-free too!

 Alanna Taylor-Tobin